 Ali Eyal

-Collections include: Kadist Art Foundation, Paris; Barjeel Art Foundation, Sharjah.
+Collections: The Museum of Contemporary Art, Los Angeles; Kadist Art Foundation, Paris; Barjeel Art Foundation, Sharjah.

 Education